 To be eligible for the Cox Access Scholarship, you must:

-- Enter IU classified as an Indiana resident, with a cumulative gap of five years or more in your college education.
+- Enter IU classified as an Indiana resident, with a cumulative gap of three years or more in your education.

 - Be pursuing your first baccalaureate degree.

 - Be a full-time student enrolled in at least 12 credit hours upon arrival and throughout your academic career at IU Bloomington.

 - Be earning a 3.0 cumulative grade point average or higher (4.0 scale) at time of admission.

 - Demonstrate financial need by filing a Free Application for Federal Student Aid (FAFSA) by April 15, 2021 for the upcoming academic year.

 - Be willing to complete an eight- to ten-hour work commitment each week during your entire enrollment at Indiana University.

 Please note: NCAA athletes are not eligible for the Cox Scholarships.